How To Sleep Better During Allergy Season

 - Fungal growth, which includes mold and mildew found indoors and outdoors.

-- Pets, thanks to certain proteins found in the dander (dead skin cells) of animals with fur, saliva, and urine.
+- Pets, thanks to certain proteins found in their dander (dead skin cells), saliva, and urine.
 Despite popular belief, there’s no such thing as a hypoallergenic dog or cat, and people react differently to certain animals compared to others.

 - Airborne pollen, also known as hay fever or “seasonal allergic rhinitis”, stems from various plants, including grasses, trees, and weeds.